The Meadow

 A botanical survey carried out in 2017 identified 84 species of flowering plants in the main meadow including two species of orchid and many species once common in meadow areas but now less frequently seen.
 In the Spring there is a carpet of cowslips followed by dandelions, buttercups and red clover.
 There is an abundance of Yellow Rattle (Rhinanthus minor) which is parasitic on the roots of grass species and helps to inhibit their growth.

-Part of the Ewel Field is managed as a habitat for the brown hairstreak butterfly (Thecla betulae), which lays it’s eggs on two year old blackthorn bushes (Prunus spinosa).
+Part of the Ewel Field is managed as a habitat for the brown hairstreak butterfly (Thecla betulae), which lays its eggs on two-year-old blackthorn bushes (Prunus spinosa).
 A section of the blackthorn that grows on the side of the field is cut each year to ensure that there is always young growth available for egg laying.

-‘Wild-ragwort, scabiouss, hawkweed, knap-weed, burdock, Yarrow, rest-harrow, &c: in flower.’ - Gilbert White August 22nd 1765
+‘Wild-ragwort, scabiouss, hawkweed, knap-weed, burdock, Yarrow, rest-harrow, &c in flower.’ - Gilbert White August 22nd, 1765

 'Dandelions are going out of bloom and now the pastures look yellow with the Ranunculus bulbosus, buttercups' - Gilbert White, 18th May, 1786